Skip to Main Content

 • Back-end DTI: The sum of all your monthly debt payments divided by your monthly income

 Depending on the amount of the loan payment, your back-end DTI could increase to a percentage that the lender is unwilling to accept.
-If your credit score is right above the minimum to qualify for a mortgage, a hard inquiry that results from applying for a personal loan could drop it to a point that makes you ineligible.
+If your credit score is right above the minimum to qualify for a mortgage, a hard inquiry from applying for a personal loan could drop it enough to make you ineligible.
 Either way, there’s a chance you’ll be forced to walk away from the deal.

 What to expect before closing on your home